Air conditioning: Further development

 Innovations in the latter half of the 20th century allowed more ubiquitous air conditioner use.
 In 1945, Robert Sherman of Lynn, Massachusetts, invented a portable, in-window air conditioner that cooled, heated, humidified, dehumidified, and filtered the air.
+Henry Galson developed a more compact and inexpensive version of the in-window air conditioner, selling more than 43,000 units by 1947.
+It allowed air conditioning to be accessible by the general public.
 The first inverter air conditioners were released in 1980–1981.

 In 1954, Ned Cole, a 1939 architecture graduate from the University of Texas at Austin, developed the first experimental "suburb" with inbuilt air conditioning in each house.
 22 homes were developed on a flat, treeless track in northwest Austin, Texas, and the community was christened the 'Austin Air-Conditioned Village.'
 The residents were subjected to a year-long study of the effects of air conditioning led by the nation's premier air conditioning companies, builders, and social scientists.
 In addition, researchers from UT's Health Service and Psychology Department studied the effects on the "artificially cooled humans."
 One of the more amusing discoveries was that each family reported being troubled with scorpions, the leading theory being that scorpions sought cool, shady places.
 Other reported changes in lifestyle were that mothers baked more, families ate heavier foods, and they were more apt to choose hot drinks.

 Air conditioner adoption tends to increase above around $10,000 (circa 2021) annual household income in warmer areas.
 Global GDP growth explains around 85% of increased air condition adoption by 2050, while the remaining 15% can be explained by climate change.